TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Related Works

 \paragraph{Transport Orchestration.} UCX~\cite{ucx2025} offers unified memory-to-memory abstractions over RDMA, TCP, and SHM, selecting paths using established priorities at connection setup.
 Systems such as NIXL~\cite{nixl2025} and DLSlime~\cite{DLSlime2025} unify remote memory and storage but generally rely on application-directed backend choices.
+GeminiFS~\cite{qiu2025geminifs} offers direct file-based access to NVMe storage managed by the host file system.
 In contrast, \projectname adopts a declarative interface that decouples intent from execution, enabling dynamic per-request path selection across heterogeneous fabrics, which is beneficial for disaggregated LLM serving where link conditions evolve over time.
+While Beluga~\cite{yang2026beluga} demonstrates the superiority of CXL 2.0 in reducing TTFT by 89.6\% over Mooncake, the declarative abstraction of \projectname remains invariant across evolving backends, allowing for the seamless incorporation of CXL as a pluggable transport plugin.

 \paragraph{Transport-Level Performance Optimization.} While P2P engines (e.g., Mooncake TE~\cite{qin2025mooncake}, NIXL with UCX~\cite{nixl2025,ucx2025}) support multi-rail RDMA, they often rely on static strategies like round-robin. \projectname improves this via telemetry-driven slice scheduling (\S\ref{sec:adaptive-scheduling}).
 Prior works~\cite{kalia2016design,wei2021characterizing,dragojevic2014farm,ren2024scaling} have optimized low-level RDMA efficiency (e.g., doorbell batching).
 Research also identifies performance bottlenecks in multi-tenant NICs~\cite{kong2023understanding, wang2023srnic} and addresses scale-out QP scalability challenges via techniques like eRPC~\cite{kalia2019datacenter}, Flock~\cite{monga2021birds}, and SMART~\cite{ren2024scaling}. \projectname leverages these low-level insights within a higher-level declarative runtime.